-The setConfig() function may be called with the parameter CONFIG_OUTPUT_BUFFER, in which case it provides the format of the output buffer.
+The setConfig() function may be called with the parameter CONFIG_OUTPUT_BUFFER, in which case it provides a handle to the output buffer and a description of the write operation into that output buffer.

-The format of the buffer shall contain the following parameters:
+The parameters that are passed to this function when setting the configuration for CONFIG_OUTPUT_BUFFER are as follows:

 sample_format indicating the format of each sample, which can be a scalar, a 2D vector, a 3D vector, or a 4D vector.